-J. E. "Jack" Surash, P.E. - Deputy Assistant Secretary for Acquisition & Project Management for Environmental Management
+J. E. "Jack" Surash, P.E. - Deputy Assistant Secretary for Acquisition & Project Management, Office of Environmental Management

 Mr. J. E. “Jack” Surash is currently the Deputy Assistant Secretary (DAS) for Acquisition and Project Management.
 He is responsible for developing and implementing site and project specific acquisition and contract strategies, and for overseeing placement and execution of all Office of Environmental Management (EM) contracts in the Field.
 He is also the EM Head of Contracting Activity (HCA) and is responsible for effective and efficient operation of the procurement and assistance functions within EM, and compliance with pertinent statutes, regulation, and Department of Energy (DOE) policy as necessary to achieve the mission, goals, and objectives of the Department.
 In addition, Jack also oversees the evaluation of construction and capital asset project performance progress, provides project management assistance for construction and capital asset projects and support for all DOE EM Field locations.

 Jack joined the Department of Energy as a member of the Senior Executive Service in 2005 as Director, Office of Infrastructure and Facilities Management at the National Nuclear Security Administration.
 Mr. Surash has been with EM since 2006.
 A native of Charlotte, North Carolina and raised in Rochester, New York, he has served the nation in key positions around the world.

 Previously, Jack was Business Development Manager for Johnson Controls Inc., a Fortune 100 company; and Chief Business Officer for Miami-Dade County Public Schools, the 4th largest K-12 public school district in the U.S., where he was responsible for facilities planning, design and construction, maintenance, food service, and school bus transportation.